By Staff Writer

 Home Healthcare Nurse

 Home health nurses provide care for homebound elderly or chronically ill patients, assisting them with daily activities, providing physical therapy, and administering medications.
 Shifts vary for home nurses and can include overnight or weekend care.

-Hospice nurses work as part of a healthcare team to coordinate and carry out a care plan for terminally ill patients.
+Hospice nurses work as part of healthcare teams to coordinate and carry out care plans for terminally ill patients.
 They ensure patients are as comfortable and pain-free as possible and provide emotional support for family members.

 Physician's office nurses work standard shifts supporting doctors in private practice.
-They provide routine care to patients, including taking vital signs and patient histories, conducting initial exams, administering medications and vaccinations, and consulting physicians to determine the patient's best course of treatment.
+They provide patients with routine care, including taking vital signs and patient histories, conducting initial exams, administering medications and vaccinations, and consulting physicians to determine the patient's best course of treatment.

-- Bachelor’s in Nursing (BSN): Nurses with a BSN have better job prospects, can pursue nursing specialties, and qualify for positions in nursing management.
+- Bachelor’s in Nursing (BSN): Nurses with a BSN generally enjoy better job prospects.
+They can also pursue nursing specialties, and may qualify for positions in nursing management.
 A BSN program typically takes four years, but RNs with an ADN may be able to finish in half the time.

-- RN to BSN Programs: OOnline RN-to-BSN bridge programs give practicing nurses the flexibility to complete coursework while working full time.
-Most programs take about two years to complete and require clinical rotations.
+- RN to BSN Programs: Online RN-to-BSN bridge programs give practicing nurses the flexibility to complete coursework while working full time.
+Most programs take about two years to complete and include clinical rotations.